Home Business Insurance: What Homeowners Policies Don't Cover

 Does my homeowners insurance cover my home business equipment?

 Only to a very limited degree.
-Standard homeowners policies typically cap business equipment coverage at $2,500 on your premises and as little as $250 off-premises.
-If your business equipment — computers, cameras, tools, inventory — is worth more than that, you'll need an endorsement or a separate commercial policy to be fully protected.
+Standard homeowners policies in 2026 typically cap business equipment coverage at $2,500 on your premises and just $250 off-premises, per the Insurance Information Institute.
+If your business equipment (computers, cameras, tools, inventory) is worth more than that, you'll need an endorsement or a separate commercial policy to be fully protected.

 What is a home business insurance endorsement and do I need one?

-A home business endorsement is an add-on to your existing homeowners policy that raises your business property limits and may add minor liability protections.
-It's best suited for micro-businesses earning under $5,000/year with no client visits and minimal equipment.
+A home business endorsement is an add-on to your existing homeowners policy that raises your business property limits (often to $5,000 or $10,000) and may add minor liability protections.
+It's best suited for micro-businesses with no client visits and minimal equipment, and can start at less than $20 per year.
 If your business is more established, a full in-home business policy or a Business Owners Policy (BOP) will offer far more meaningful protection.

 What happens if a client gets hurt at my home office?